 Here is what SMIC can actually manufacture, how it achieves 7nm without the lithography tools the rest of the industry uses, and why the answer matters for the global chip supply chain.

-> Key takeaway: SMIC has achieved 7nm production using DUV lithography — a feat most analysts considered impossible five years ago.
-But the process is expensive, yields are lower than competitors, and the company remains at least a full generation behind TSMC and Samsung with no clear path to 5nm or 3nm at scale.
+The key takeaway: SMIC has achieved 7nm production using DUV lithography, but the process is expensive, yields are harder to verify, and the company remains behind TSMC and Samsung with no clear path to 5nm or 3nm at scale.
+Process node comparison showing SMIC, TSMC, Samsung, and Intel capabilities across major semiconductor nodes

 What Is SMIC?
 Company Background and Scale